 With the modern computing power available, Dual Monitor setup is common these days.
-Whether you are an avid gamer, a programmer or just an enthusiast, you can setup dual monitors to simply get more working space or to play some real high definition content.
-Windows 10 shows a great compatibility with multiple monitors connected to a PC.
+Whether you are an avid gamer, a programmer, or just an enthusiast, you can set up dual monitors to simply get more working space or to play some real high-definition content.
+Windows 11/10 shows great compatibility with multiple monitors connected to a PC.
 But there might be some areas that you particularly want to customize while navigating between these monitors.
 Hence, comes into the scene Dual Monitor Tools.

 Dual Monitor Tools is an essential application to have if you happen to use multiple monitors with your computer.
 It offers a lot of basic and advanced features that are not inbuilt into Windows.

 The tool comprises of various different modules that let you configure different aspects of the multiple monitor setup.
 All of these modules have been discussed as follows.

 As the name suggests, this module lets you change cursor-related settings.
 You can set up hotkeys to most of the settings available so that you can instantly change them later.
 Some of the things that this module lets you do are lock the cursor on a screen, move the cursor to the next screen or even make the inter-screen movement of the cursor sticky.
 These settings come in handy when you don’t want to accidentally move the cursor to another screen while using the scroll bar or the close button.
 Also, you can control the sticky intensity and set up hotkeys that allow free movement of the cursor between the screens.

 This is the most interesting feature offered by the software.
 You can set up Magic Words, similar to text commands that can perform various operations.
 While there are a lot of magic words inbuilt into this module, you can also create your own magic words and define custom actions.
 You can extensively define actions and a lot of customization options are available.
 The magic word is to be entered in DMT – Launcher.
 You can easily set up another hotkey to call the launcher itself or you can start the launcher from the system tray.